Dates & Times

 Hours: 12:30 - 9 PM

 Niki Kriese: Chewing the Scenery

-2018 Real Art Award recipient Niki Kriese will present new works in the solo exhibition Chewing the Scenery.
+2018 Real Art Award recipient Niki Kriese presents new works in her solo exhibition Chewing the Scenery.
 In her paintings, Kriese utilizes vernacular locations like gardens or skateparks to craft complex figure ground studies.
 The resulting images contain a strong sense of nuance while delving into issues surrounding duality, specificity, and sense of place.
 Her compositions contain a playful weirdness while simultaneously referencing abandonment.